exdx/dcp/README.md

 allowing apps to run anywhere in a streamlined way.
 Some container images contain commands to start a long-lived binary, whereas others may simply contain data that needs to be available in the environment (for example, a Kubernetes cluster).
-For example, the operator-framework `bundle` format is an example of using containers image to store manifests, which can be unpacked on-cluster and made available to end users.
+For example, [operator-framework bundles](https://olm.operatorframework.io/docs/tasks/creating-operator-bundle/) and [crossplane packages](https://crossplane.io/docs/v1.9/concepts/packages.html) are examples of using container images to store manifests, which can be unpacked on-cluster and made available to end users.

 One of the downsides of using container images to store data is that they are